RossBoylan/mccli/literate.md

 ## [Literate](https://zyedidia.github.io/literate/)

-This seems to be widely available, including on Windows.
+Binaries available for man *nix, but not MS-Windows.
+Someone uploaded a [Windows version](https://github.com/zyedidia/Literate/issues/49);  it isn't current or secure.
 Input format is markdown and output is html.
 Requires supplementary tools to pretty format the source code.
 Written in `D`.
 Provides line number syncing back to source doc, it says; not sure how that can be done in a language independent way.

+There is a `Makefile` that is entirely Unix oriented, i.e. it assumes a `bash` or similar shell and utilities.
+The [compiler](https://dlang.org/) is available as a Windows installer, though that doesn't solve how to make it.
+Approaches to deal with this:
+   1. manually interpret the `Makefile` and type the resulting commands.
+   2. Translate the requirements to `CMake` and hope VSCode can deal with it better.
+   3. Build and use under *nix or equivalent: cygwin or WSL.
+   4. Use `MINGW64` variant of `MSYS2` to do the building.
+The result is a native Windows executable.

+`VSCode` has an extension for `D`, `webfreak.code-d`.

 ## [literate extension for `VSCode`](https://marketplace.visualstudio.com/items?itemName=jesterking.literate)

 No obvious relation to the previous entry, though like it uses markdown input and (I think) html output.
 Supports any language known to markdown; does the language need to be specified in each fragment?
 Tab-preserving.
 Shows the human document as you go; must execute command to generate programs.
 It supports multiple `.literate` input files; unclear if one input can generate multiple outputs.
 No indexing capability.

 Looks beta-ish; no activity for a year.

+Tried it and couldn't get it to work.

 ## [fweb](https://w3.pppl.gov/~krommes/fweb.html)